What is a Skills Gap Analysis?

-Although you ultimately will want to think about the takeaways and actions from a skill gap analysis, at the very least, know that a gap analysis will give you valuable data and insights about your employees and company.
+Although you ultimately will want to think about the takeaways and actions from a skill gap analysis, at the very least, know that a successful skills gap analysis will give you valuable data and insights about your employees and company.

-For example, let's imagine you want to assess the skills of a specific team such as your sales team.
-The gap analysis shows you've hired a sales team with strong interpersonal relations, high organizational skills, and the ability to quickly learn.
+For example, let's imagine you want to assess the skills gaps of a specific team such as your sales team.
+The skills gap analysis shows you've hired a sales team with strong interpersonal relations, high organizational skills, and the ability to quickly learn.
 However, with a new CRM tool (customer relations management) you realize you will need some data analytics and software skills.
-After a skills analysis, you find no one on the current team possesses these skills.
+After a skills gap analysis, you find no one on the current team possesses these skills.
 However, after a follow-up, you learn some people are interested in learning these skills.
 Instead of hiring out, you decide to invest in some learning opportunities for specific team members.

 Giving employees the chance to develop certain skills can help keep them engaged.
 Employees' current position, often isn't necessarily their end goal, thus giving them the chance to develop specific skills they are interested in, not only engages them overall but can set them up for an opportunity for internal promotion.

 In a Korn Ferry survey conducted in 2018, 33% of employees changing jobs, cited boredom and the need for new challenges as the reason.
 A mutually beneficial way to combat boredom could be investing in the learning and development, covering skills gaps and regular skills gap analysis.
 In general, learning and development can be a critical tool for employees overall journey, development of top talent, and retention.

 If you haven't already, consider your company learning and development options, and how you can use learning and development for greater company goals.
 You can quickly imagine how training and development and performing a skills gap analysis can aid one another.